oliveoilexpert/t3-avif/README.md

 ## Inspiration

-This extension was inspired by [Angela Dudtkowski](https://www.clickstorm.de/agentur/)'s _cs_webp_ extension that has some flaws and got no update since early 2017.
+This extension was inspired by [Angela Dudtkowski](https://www.clickstorm.de/agentur/)'s _cs_avif_ extension that has some flaws and got no update since early 2017.
 Thanks Angela :-)

 Thanks to Xavier Perseguers for the _Cloudflare_ hint.